tartansandal/bash-completion-recipe/README.md

 Additional Problem:

+**Problem 2:**

-2. One problem with Solution 2 is it may change the behaviour of other conda installed packages -- those that also search `$XDG_DATA_DIRS`.
-This would help Anaconda to better align itself with the [XDG Base Directory Specification][2] Although this may be a good thing, its not really the responsibility of this package, and packages should not have potentially far reaching side-effects.
+> One problem with Solution 2 is it may change the behaviour of other conda installed
+> packages -- those that also search `$XDG_DATA_DIRS`.
+This would help Anaconda to
+> better align itself with the [XDG Base Directory Specification][2] Although this may
+> be a good thing, its not really the responsibility of this package, and packages
+> should not have potentially far reaching side-effects.
+>

-   This raises the question: should conda activate/deactivate add/remove the target environments `/share` directory to/from the `$XDG_DATA_DIRS`?
+> This raises the question: should conda activate/deactivate add/remove the target
+> environments `/share` directory to/from the `$XDG_DATA_DIRS`?

 ### What about existing bash-completion users?